The demonic countdown reads 1 minute…and it’s finally 6 PM.

 It’s not like they really care about your ability to practice law or manage clients anyway.
 The only way they even care about your existence after you pass the bar is if you don’t pay your annual dues.

-Don’t get angry.
-Don’t get impatient.
 Desire is a slow-acting poison that will literally paralyze you and burn you out if you make it too strong.
-You have enough time to fulfill your dream.
+You do have enough time to fulfill your dream.

 “Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.”
 (Was this Mark Twain?
 Maybe, he takes credit for everything.)

 Well, I’m not going to lie and glorify failure under the pretext of gaining experience.
-Failure still sucks, but you now at least have context to turn things around so you don’t end up like the perpetual repeaters who just do the same thing and expect to pass next time.
+Failure still sucks, but you now at least have some ideas on how to turn things around so you don’t end up like the perpetual repeaters who just do the same thing and expect to pass next time.

 So what do I mean by methodical and deliberate?

-You need to know where you went wrong, then optimize your study.
+Figure out where you went wrong, then optimize your study around that.

-In the foregoing example, more of your efforts should go toward doing Crim Pro questions (using real questions).
-Too obvious?
-Then every time you do a set of Crim Pro questions, track what % you get right and compare it with your performance for the other subjects until Crim Pro is no longer the lowest-performing subject.
+In this example, more of your efforts should go toward doing Crim Pro questions until Crim Pro is no longer the lowest-performing subject.

-Yes, you do need to do essays—several per subject, probably more than once for some essays.
-You also should check that you include all the relevant issues and rules (there’s a systematic way to guarantee this but is outside the scope of this article), and then compare against model or real answers.
+Yes, it’s a very good idea to try to solve essays—several per subject, probably more than once for some essays.
+You also should check that you include all the relevant issues and rules (there’s a systematic way to do this instead of randomly “spotting” issues).
+And then compare against model answers.

 Even worse is the clown who tells people they don’t need to practice PTs.
 Iodize me cap’n because that shit makes me so salty.